6 Delicious Breakfast Pairings That Can Double Weight Loss

 Avocados are famous for their healthy fat content, but did you know that this fruit is also an excellent source of fiber?
-Half an avocado contains 7 grams of fiber or 25% of your daily value of the nutrient!
-That might be why a Nutrition Journal study found that when people added half an avocado to their lunch, it decreased desire to eat by 40% in the three-hour period following the meal compared to people who didn't have avocados with lunch.
-Pair this fiber-rich food with salmon, a fish rich in anti-inflammatory omega-3 fatty acids and protein, and you'll be well on your way to a healthier weight.
+Half an avocado contains 7 grams of fiber or 25% of your recommended daily value of the nutrient!
+That might be why a Nutrition Journal study found that when people added half an avocado to their lunch, it decreased their desire to eat by 40% in the three-hour period following the meal compared to people who didn't have avocados with lunch.
+Pair it with salmon, a fish that's rich in anti-inflammatory omega-3 fatty acids and protein, and you'll be well on your way to a healthier weight.

 Oats + Nut Butter

 One of the 7 Amazing Benefits of Eating Oatmeal?
 It can help you lose weight.
 A Journal of the American College of Nutrition study found that when participants ate oatmeal for breakfast, they reported feeling more full, less hungry, had a lower desire to eat, and actually ate fewer calories at the next meal than those who ate cereal.
 Experts believe oatmeal's hunger-busting properties are due in part to its high fiber levels, and a soluble fiber known as β-glucan, which has been found to slow the body's digestion, helping you stay fuller longer.
 Add a couple of tablespoons of nut butter like peanut butter and you'll add 8 grams of protein and healthy fats to double down on oatmeal's satiating properties.